toeholdrj/audioset_tagging_cnn/README.md

 ```

+- It will save `traced_cnn14.torchscript` that takes (1, 32000 * 7) mono, 7-second, 32kHz-sampled waveform.
+- The output is a tuple, `(predictions, embedding)`.
+  - `predictions` corresponds to 527 labels in `metadata/class_labels_indices.csv`. a sigmoid applied (=multi-labeled)
+  - `embedding` is a 2048-dim activation of the second-last layer. a relu applied.

 ## Audio tagging using pretrained models
 Users can inference the tags of an audio recording using pretrained models without training.
 Details can be viewed at [scripts/0_inference.sh](scripts/0_inference.sh) First, downloaded one pretrained model from https://zenodo.org/record/3987831, for example, the model named "Cnn14_mAP=0.431.pth".
 Then, execute the following commands to inference this [audio](resources/R9_ZSCveAHg_7s.wav):